X

 The size and shape of your mirror should correspond with its intended purpose, ensuring that it performs its intended function efficiently.

-If you’re aiming for something decorative to create a focal point, search for an eye-catching design like the Solaris Mirror by Eichholtz.
-On the other hand, if you’re using it for applying make-up, you’ll need something more practical, preferably with built-in LEDs.
+If you're aiming for something decorative to create a focal point, search for an eye-catching design like the Solaris Mirror by Eichholtz.
+On the other hand, if you're using it for applying makeup, you'll need something more practical, preferably with built-in LEDs.

 "Correctly positioning your mirrors is a strategic exercise and really just takes a bit of common sense," explains Cristina Chirila, our senior interior designer.
 "Think about your space holistically and decide on what best works for both you and your decor aspirations"